passes-org/passes/docs/index.md

 When an app sends the user a Pass Request, the user's **Pass Provider** presents a UI with a friendly interpretation of the reqest, allowing the user to review and approve or reject it.

-:::info Too Much Thinky?
+:::info Overcomplicated
-"**Representations of the user**" of the user is a kinda intellectual way of drawing a box that includes both attributes of user identity (like profile info) and user intent (the user represents that they want to do X).
+"**Representations of the user**" is a kinda intellectual way of drawing a box that includes both attributes of user identity (like profile info) and user intent (the user represents that they want to do X).

 Is this too much?
 :::